bmeares/mqtt-connector/README.md

 ## Installation

-Here's how to install this plugin dependending on your use-case:
+Here's how to install this plugin depending on your use-case:

 - To install into your current environment:
   ```bash